 DEFINITIONS

-Business Relations Team (BRT): Team responsible for the delivery of all VR business services, including outreach, consultation, technical assistance, and training to support job placement and job retention for individuals with disabilities.
+Business Relations Team (BRT): Team responsible for the delivery of VR business services to employers, including outreach, consultation, technical assistance, and training to support job placement and job retention for individuals with disabilities.
+Members include state office program specialists, regional business relations coordinators, employment assistance specialists, and outreach and service coordination teams.

+Business Relations Coordinator (BRC): Regional VR staff position that acts as the primary business consultant for VR employer engagement efforts and provides support and training to the Outreach and Service Coordination (OSC) team to support employment outcomes for individuals with disabilities.

 Job Ready: When TWC-VR customers have the necessary knowledge, skills, and abilities needed, with or without supports, to begin seeking employment that is consistent with the employment goal on the customer's Individualized Plan for Employment (IPE) or IPE amendment.